cartant/rxjs-etc/README.md

 * [traverse](./source/observable/traverse.ts)

     Based on `expand`.
-Traverses a graph with backpressure applied using either a notifier or a consumer.
+Traverses a graph - with backpressure control - using either a notifier or a consumer.

 * [zipPadded](./source/observable/zipPadded.ts)